 Alter guard Greer announces college choice

 Jun.
-16—RJ Greer, the leading scorer for Alter's state championship basketball team last season, announced his commitment to North Carolina State on Sunday.
+17—RJ Greer, the leading scorer for Alter's state championship basketball team last season, announced his commitment to North Carolina State on Sunday.

 Greer, a 6-foot-3 guard who's entering his senior year, narrowed his college choices to N.C.
 State, Cincinnati and Penn State in January and also was considering the NBL, a professional league in Australia.